 Toasting marshmallows

 This is another of our favourite being-out-after-dark activities.
-My kids are obsessed with the moon.
-I think it feels quite exciting seeing it, as during summer they’re rarely up late enough to do any mon spotting, and at this time of year when they do start to see it they feel like they’re out past bedtime!
-The moon rises a lot earlier in autumn so it’s a great time to let kids see the moon come up.
+During summer the kids are rarely up late enough to do any moon spotting, so in Autumn when they do start to see it they feel like they’re out past bedtime!
+The moon rises a lot earlier in Autumn so it’s a great time to let kids see the moon come up.

 Moonrise over Loch Lomond